Jackie733/flash/README.md

 **Invalid IP address**: Use the format `192.168.1.100` for IPv4 or `::1` for IPv6.

 **File not found**: Ensure the path exists and is accessible.

+**Server not found**: Check that the server name exists in your config file using `flash --init-config` to create/view the config.

+**Config file not found**: Run `flash --init-config` to create an example configuration file, then edit it with your server details.

 ### Debug Mode